 So, if you must fry several batches and the oil has diminished, replenish it but heat it again to the right temperature before cooking the next batch.

-If you are going to serve them later, you can put them in the oven and heat to about 170 degrees Fahrenheit.
+If you are going to serve them later, you can arrange them on a parchment paper covered baking sheet, put them in the oven, and reheat them to about 170 degrees Fahrenheit.
 They will keep warm and crisp for the next hour.

 Can you keep churros dough overnight?

-Yes!
-Simply cover the uncooked dough and place it in the fridge.
-It will even stay good for up to 3 days.
+Simply cover the uncooked dough and place it in the fridge, it will stay good for up to 3 days.

 - Frying at the optimum temperature range of 325 to 375 degrees Fahrenheit will make them crispy.
-So, it is critical to maintain this temperature and to do that, use a candy thermometer.
+So, it is critical to maintain this temperature, and to do that, use an accurate candy thermometer.

 - If you want to make them often, you may want to invest in a churrera which is specifically made for making churros.